The year 1837

 hoard of common date coinage.
 The 1870-S Seated Liberty Half Dime is a

 fabled numismatic discovery of immense proportions.
-Seated Liberty Half Dimes dates from the 1860's are offered for sale below, through eBay coin auctions (its surprising how many people use the phrase "eBay antique coins for sale" while searching the Net).
+Seated Liberty Half Dimes dates from the 1860's (Philadelphia Mint only -- SF Mint are common) are offered for sale below, through eBay coin auctions (its surprising how many people use the phrase "eBay antique coins for sale" while searching the Net).
 The left hand side of each "Sales Box" is value trend data over a very long period of time for an 1865 Seated Liberty Half Dime in G-4 condition.
 The percent annual increase is computed for comparative purposes.
 The coin pictured for sale in the right hand side is not necessarily an 1865, as is represented in the value trend analysis on left hand side, but is dated in the 1863-1867 range.